MathisMARION/wisun-br-linux/HIF.md

 Body of this command is empty.

 ### `0x22 CNF_RADIO_LIST`

+List of radio configuration supported by the device, in response to `REQ_RADIO_LIST`.

  - `bool list_end`
     If not set, the list will continue in another `CNF_RADIO_CONFIG_LIST`.